Last Updated: May 20, 2019 9:01AM

 If you’re looking for a clear, universally agreed-upon definition of globalization, you’ll probably be looking for a while.
 The term “globalization” refers to any activity that brings the people, cultures, and economies of different countries closer together.

-In business, however, “globalization” (sometimes also called “going global”) refers to a series of practices by which organizations become more tightly connected with their customers and partners around the world.
+In business, however, “globalization” (sometimes also called “going global”) refers the practices by which organizations connect with their customers and partners around the world.

 Globalization: A Few Examples